-Facing the dramatic seafront on the south edge of Sri Lanka, and surrounded by the dense jungle of the Yala National Park, this romantic lodge sets a new benchmark for resort design and safari luxury on the island.
+Facing the dramatic seafront on the south edge of Sri Lanka, and surrounded by the dense jungle of the Yala National Park, the romantic Wild Coast Tented Lodge sets a new benchmark for resort design and safari luxury on the island.

 Those of you who follow our reviews here and our journeys on Instagram have an idea of what sort of hotels we choose to review — and it should not come as a surprise that out of all the properties we could visit in the south of Sri Lanka we picked the Wild Coast Tented Lodge.
 The amazing concept and design of this place caught our eye as early as December 2016 when we decided to include the lodge in our list of the top 70 luxury hotel openings of 2017.